Daylighting

 SFMTA’s Commitment to Daylighting

-In May 2019, the San Francisco Board of Supervisors adopted a resolution urging the SFMTA to create a daylighting plan and to systemically implement daylighting on the High Injury Network.
+In May 2019, the San Francisco Board of Supervisors adopted a resolution urging the SFMTA to create a daylighting plan and to systematically implement daylighting on the High Injury Network.
 SFMTA is committed to daylighting the entire High Injury Network—the 12% of city streets that account for 68% of severe and fatal traffic crashes.
 This effort is part of our overall Vision Zero commitment to eliminate traffic fatalities and reduce severe injuries on our city streets.
 In addition, many other intersections in the city have had red zones added to them over the years to improve safety as well.